The Definitive Guide to Professional Tooth Whitening

 Once dental practices consider themselves to be experts in tooth whitening, confidence in the practice grows.

-Figures from Optident in 2017 show that 40% of those who consider themselves to be ‘experts’ offer tooth whitening every day, compared to only 7% of those who consider themselves ‘less knowledgeable’.
+Figures from Optident in 2017 show that 40% of those who consider themselves to be ‘experts’ offer professional tooth whitening every day, compared to only 7% of those who consider themselves ‘less knowledgeable’.

 In addition, once people have successfully engaged in tooth whitening treatments they are much more likely to consider other cosmetic dental work, and are often more engaged in maintaining their oral health.